m-rosenbaum/Teacher-Mobility/README.md

 # ReadMe
-This repo contains an analysis of the approximate cost in teacher attrition of a principal separation in Chicago public schools.
+This repo contains an analysis of the approximate cost in teacher attrition of a principal separation in Chicago Public Schools (CPS).
 To do so, it scrapes a school-level data, creates a quarterly teacher employment panel, and then analyzes these data using a synthetic control model.

+It contains a series of Stata and R scripts used to collect and clean these data used in the analysis as well as the version of the Stata programs used to clean these data.

+*Note: as of December 15, 2019, the script scraping data from the [CPS data portal](https://cps.edu/SchoolData/Pages/SchoolData.aspx) is not included as the site has changed format since the script was originally written*

 ## Summary
 In the US, teacher attrition imposes substantive academic costs on students and financial costs on school districts, especially those in low-income communities.
 Changes in school management may affect teacher employment behavior.
 I use a 5-year quarterly panel of teacher employment data from Chicago Public Schools and a synthetic control model to estimate the aggregate effect of principal separation on teacher attrition.
 I find that principal separation is associated with an increase in the rate of teacher attrition in the following quarter by 2.7 percentage points, or 14 percent.
 This has implications for school management policies that remove school management in an attempt to “turn-around” schools with low-performance on district measures.
 These types of turnaround policies may exacerbate teacher attrition, and therefore costs, for students and schools.